noobscode/gis-automation/README.md

 # GIS-Automation
-An updater you can schedule to download updated GIS data from Geodata.
+Written in python, an updater you can schedule to download updated GIS data from Geodata.

+## Super simple to run
+´´´
+$ python gis-update.py
+´´´
+## Only tested on windows